-These roasted Brussels sprouts with balsamic and garlic are tossed together with grapes and feta cheese, making each bite an explosion of flavor!
+These roasted Brussels sprouts with balsamic glaze are tossed together with grapes and feta cheese, making each bite an explosion of flavor!

 This roasted Brussels sprouts recipe is flavorful enough to serve up at Thanksgiving, but easy enough for everyday kind of cooking.
 Let’s eat!

 “One of my favorites and we make it all the time!” —Lori

 - Brussels Sprouts: The star of the show!
 Pick up 1 lb and cut each Brussels sprout in half.

 - Red Grapes: Sweet, seedless grapes balance out the butter Brussels sprouts (they become even tastier when they’re roasted!)

 - Olive Oil: We’ll toss everything in olive oil before roasting to help it all brown up nicely.

 - Garlic & Salt: No roasted veggie is complete without them!

 - Balsamic Glaze: Drizzle a touch of this sweet balsamic glaze onto your finished roasted sprouts for a touch of tangy flavor.